exmachina-dev/armaz/doc/source/commands.rst

 Commands are protocol dependant.
 This allow to customize behaviour and arguments required on a per-protocol basis.

-The two main protocols currently supported are OSC_ and a custom `serial protocol`_.
+The two main protocols currently supported are OSC_ and a custom :doc:`serial protocol<protocol-serial>`.

 OSC commands
 ------------